YanYuHongChen/ModSkeleton/README.md

 1. Disable the ModSkeletonExamplePluginA plugin (Edit -> Plugins -> "ModSkeleton" section)
 1. Execute the Full Game launch profile for your platform
 1. Enable the ModSkeletonExamplePluginA plugin
-1. Execute the Mod launch profile for you platform - note this may fail, but not before generating the needed .pak and AssetRegistry files
+1. Execute the Mod launch profile for you platform - note this may fail, but not before generating the needed Pak file
-1. If you are building for Win64/WindowsNoEditor, execute CopyExeAndPak.bat to copy the executable and the Pak file to proper directory.
-If not, manually copy them based on the .bat behavior.
+1. Copy Plugins/ModSkeletonExamplePluginA/Saved/StagedBuilds/[platform]/ModSkeleton/Plugins/ModSkeletonExamplePluginA/Content/Paks/[platform]/ModSkeletonExamplePluginA.pak to Saved/StagedBuilds/[platform]/ModSkeleton/Mods/ (If you are building for Win64+WindowsNoEditor, you may run CopyExeAndPak.bat)
 1. Execute "Saved/StagedBuilds/[platform]/[ModSkeleton executable]

+## Develop plugin

+### Develop just contents

+1. Enable the ModSkeletonExamplePluginA plugin
+1. Develop as normal UE4 project.

+Note: This is the easiest way to develop the plugin.
+But you can't confirm the behavior of MOD load hook function

+### Loading Pak files an debug the program

+1. Develop and place MOD pak file in the proper location
+1. Build Debug or DebugGame build from Visual Studio.
+1. Copy Binaries/[architecture]/* to Saved/StagedBuilds/[platform]/ModSkeleton/Binaries/[architecture]/
+1. Run executable in Saved/StagedBuilds/[platform]/ModSkeleton/Binaries/[architecture]/
+1. Attach Visual Studio debugger to running process

+Note: So far, I haven't succeeded to load assets from Pak file from debug build directly launched from Visual Studio

 ## Architecture

 ### Startup

 - ModSkeletonGameInstance initializes and keeps a reference to a single ModSkeletonRegistry instance
 - ModSkeletonRegistry scans the Mods directory for matching Pak (".pak") files and load them all.
+Also loads AssetRegistry.bin in the Pak file
 - ModSkeletonRegistry searches the in-memory AssetRegistry for all classes whos name begins with "MOD_SKELETON" and who implement ModSkeletonPluginInterface
-- The plugin interface is invoked once as "ModSkeletonInit" allowing these mods to register, connect, and/or invoke mod Hooks.
+- The plugin interface is invoked once as "ModSkeletonInit" allowing these mods to register, connect, and/or invoke mod Hooks

 ### ModSkeleton Hooks